Saddle Up: What Kind of Bike Is Best for Lower Back Pain?

 Here are some suggestions for preventing back pain while biking:

-5. Drink plenty of water to stay hydrated and avoid dehydration, which can lead to muscle cramps.
+5. And last but not least, stay hydrated.
+Drink plenty of water to avoid dehydration, which can lead to muscle cramps.
+It’s like oiling the gears of your body, keeping everything running smoothly.

 Why Does My Low Back Hurt After Biking?